'We Urge You Not to Attend.' UNC Advises Against Going To Possible 'Silent Sam' Monument Rally

-The University of North Carolina is urging students not to participate in a possibly rally over the “Silent Sam” Confederate statue this Saturday, citing safety concerns in a statement released on Friday.
+Police said three people were arrested for assault and two for assault, destruction of property and inciting a riot.
+Another person was arrested for destruction of property, and one person arrested for resisting a police officer.

+UNC urged students against participating in the rally yesterday, citing safety concerns.

-“We do not know for sure what groups may attend, but we are mindful that the current atmosphere is highly charged, and protests that begin peacefully do not always remain that way,” UNC’s statement said.
+“We do not know for sure what groups may attend, but we are mindful that the current atmosphere is highly charged, and protests that begin peacefully do not always remain that way,” UNC said Friday.
 “For this reason, we urge you not to attend.
 For those who do attend, please know that we will do all we can to protect and keep everyone safe.”

 The university added: “We respect and believe in the First Amendment, the Campus Free Speech Act and the rights of peaceful protestors.”